pmetzger/simh-docs/docs/simh_vmio.md

 The interrupt structure is implemented in an array `int32 int_hwre[5]`, corresponding to API (automatic priority interrupt) levels 0 through 3 and normal program interrupts, if a device doesn’t support API.
-Priority is from level 0 to level “4” (PI); with a level, priority is right to left.
+Priority is from level 0 to level “4” (PI); within a level, priority is right to left.
 The API control variables are updated centrally; an IO device only deals with `int_hwre`.